hindu-comm/mail_stream_advaita-l/2017/03/Who_has_Ajnana_Maya/176__Praveen_R._Bhat.md

 >
 > I am curious to know which shUnyavada text says the above.
 >
-​I am not an expert on shUnyavAda texts; I know it from pUrvapakSha in bhAShya.
+I am not an expert on shUnyavAda texts; I know it from pUrvapakSha in bhAShya.
 And if it is not technically right, let me use it grammatically as a vAda of shUnyam vadituM shIlaM asya, which is non-existence of oneself, be it during deep-sleep.